Welcome to Liz Explores!

 I love adventure—hiking, biking, running, paddling, cross-country skiing—any way to move my body in nature, especially if I can enjoy it with my two dogs, Baxter and Laney.
 I’ve backpacked 750 miles of the Appalachian Trail, and I’ve peak-bagged the 100 highest mountains in New England twice (including a full round in winter—my logo is a photo from my finishing peak, an epic 20-mile slog through three feet of snow!).
 The White Mountains of New Hampshire are my home base, and I love exploring New England and beyond.

-Ever since our wedding in 2020, my husband Seth and I have been pursuing our dream of starting a family.
+My husband Seth married in 2020 and spent years pursuing our dream of starting a family.
 We experienced five miscarriages and endured a year of fertility treatments before deciding to take a break.
 We bought the Dream Catcher, our 1999 Roadtrek camper van, and I spent 15 weeks driving 14,000 miles solo to Alaska and back, with Seth flying out for our belated honeymoon.

 Thank you for coming along for the ride!